dotnet/jitutils/doc/diffs.md

 ## packages

 This is a skeleton project that exists to pull down a predictable set of framework assemblies and publish them in the root in the subdirectory './fx'.
-Today this is set to the NetCoreApp1.0 frameworks.
 When this package is installed via the `build.{cmd|sh}` script this set can be used on any supported platform for diffing.
 Note: The mscorlib.dll is removed, as this assembly should be updated from the selected base runtime that is under test, for consistency.
 To add particular packages